nrother/dynamiclua/trunk/DynamicLua/Readme.txt

-"DynamicLua" is the main project containing the code for DynamicLua.dll "DynamicLuaTest" contains the Unittests for DynamicLua, partly copied from the LuaInterface project "lua" contains the source of Lua 5.1.4 coming with every release (this is written in C/C++!), plus some code from LuaInterface to make it CLR-Compliant
+"DynamicLua" is the main project containing the code for DynamicLua.dll "DynamicLuaTest" contains the Unittests for DynamicLua, partly copied from the LuaInterface project "lua" contains the source of Lua 5.1.4 (this is written in C/C++!), plus some code from LuaInterface to make it CLR-Compliant, plus some fixes from lua.org
-"LuaInterface" is the Original LuaInterface code (the Lua-C# Bridge), but with some community patches to fix some bugs.
-"LuaTest" is a console app just containing some random tests for development.
-You can ignore it.
+"LuaInterface" is the Original LuaInterface code (the Lua-C# Bridge), but with some community patches to fix some bugs "LuaTest" is a console app just containing some random tests for development.
+You can ignore it

 Documentation
 -------------